 Microsoft Defender for Endpoint is a great addition to your security needs at any time.
 Because of the shift to the need for endpoint security instead of edge security alone, your enterprise network may be less secure than you think.

 With endpoint security, your protection will travel across many devices.
-Many businesses have employees that working from home or outside of the office.
+Many businesses have employees working from home or outside of the office.

 These employees need the same protection as employees that are in the building would have.